tigersizer/cluster-test/README.md

 If you want to cheat, there are "build" scripts for each machine that just do it all in one fell swoop.
 Albeit asking lots of questions along the way (mostly answered "Y").

-**WARNING:** Doing it that way is *very* dangerous.
+**WARNING:** Configuring the network, which is its own set of scripts for isolation, that way is *very* dangerous.
 You may end up with broken networking and no way to access the internet for help fixing it.
 More likely, you will just need to rebuild the VM(s).
 But, if you foolishly decide that the host OS will play the Ops VM role, the danger is real.

 All of the instructions are in this directory's .md files.
 The VM-specific directories' README.md files explain what files are there and why - but no instructions.